-Building Type: Detached house
+Building Type: Semidetached house, Dual Occupancy

-Number of Storeys: Single storey
+Storeys: Single storey

 Smoke detectors: 2 fitted, but not tested IMPORTANT NOTE - The adequacy and testing of smoke detectors is outside the scope of this standard inspection and report.
 Accordingly, it is strongly recommended that a further inspection be undertaken by a suitably qualified person.

 Siting of the building: Not Applicable

 Gradient: The land is sloping

-Site drainage: The site appears to be poorly drained in areas as stated in the report.
+Site drainage: The site drainage is not adequate in all areas.

 Access: Not Applicable

-Occupancy status: Unoccupied
+Occupancy status: Occupied

-Furnished: Unfurnished
+Furnished: Fully furnished

 Strata or company title properties: No

-Orientation of the property: The facade of the building faces northwest Note.
+Orientation of the property: The facade of the building faces south Note.
 For the purpose of this report the façade of the building contains the main entrance door.

 Weather conditions: Dry

-Gradient: Site drainage: Access: Occupancy status: Furnished: Strata or company title properties: Orientation of the property: The land is sloping The site appears to be poorly drained in areas as stated in the report.
-Not Applicable Unoccupied Unfurnished No The facade of the building faces northwest Note.
-For the purpose of this report the façade of the building contains the main entrance door.